Visiting the Alvord Desert? Here’s everything you need to know.

 - Be respectful of your neighbors.
 There is a lot of private land surrounding the desert.

 - Be aware that you may run into ranchers and their cattle.
 When driving down Fields-Denio Road, there are a lot of ranches.

 - Day Use Permits for Hikes – There are also multiple hikes in the Steens wilderness area that start on private property owned by Alvord Ranch.
 You need to stop by their office to buy a permit.
 There is a day-use fee for the hot springs and the desert.

-- If you’re staying at Hotel Diamond, we highly recommend making dinner reservations there.
+- If you’re staying at Hotel Diamond, we highly recommend making dinner reservations.

 - There is no cover in the Alvord desert.
 The best light is at sunrise and sunset and also won’t be as hot.

-- Keep your batteries with you in your sleeping bag or close to your core if you’re camping during cold nights.
+- Keep your batteries with you in your sleeping bag or close to your core if you’re camping in the cold.
 It will help them from draining quickly.

 - If you plan on flying a drone, be aware that there is private land all around you.
 Also, do not fly over the hot springs unless you specifically get permission.

 - Bring a long lens if you want to bring the background closer to the subject.
 It will compress the shot.

 - Mann Lake (17.1 miles / 24 minutes)